imdeepmind/imdeepmind.github.io/docs/system-design/fundamental-concepts/scalability.md

 ### Horizontal Scaling

-**Definition:** Horizontal scaling, also known as scaling out, involves adding more machines or nodes to a system.
+Horizontal scaling, also known as scaling out, involves adding more machines or nodes to a system.
 Instead of increasing the power of a single server, additional servers are introduced to distribute the workload.

-### Key Characteristics:
+### Key Characteristics

 1.  **Node Addition:** Increases capacity by adding more servers to the cluster.
 2.  **Redundancy:** Multiple nodes improve fault tolerance.
 3.  **Distribution:** Requires load balancing to distribute traffic among the nodes.
 4.  **Decentralized Architecture:** Often associated with distributed systems like microservices.

-### Benefits:
+### Benefits

 1.  **Improved Fault Tolerance:** If one server fails, others can take over the workload.
 2.  **Cost-Effective Scaling:** Commodity hardware can be used instead of investing in high-end servers.
 3.  **Infinite Scalability:** There is theoretically no limit to how many nodes you can add.
 4.  **Geographic Distribution:** Nodes can be deployed across different regions for better latency and user experience.

-### Challenges:
+### Challenges

 1.  **Complexity:** Managing and orchestrating multiple nodes can be complex.
 2.  **Consistency Issues:** Data consistency can be harder to maintain in distributed databases.
 3.  **Load Balancing:** Requires robust mechanisms to evenly distribute traffic.
 4.  **Inter-node Communication:** High latency between nodes can affect performance.

-### Use Cases:
+### Use Cases

 1.  **Web Applications:** High-traffic websites like e-commerce platforms.
 2.  **Cloud Services:** Systems like Amazon Web Services (AWS), Google Cloud Platform (GCP), and Microsoft Azure.